toravir/csd/README.md

 Usage:

-    csd [-in inputFile] [-out outputFile]
+    csd [-in inputFile] [-out outputFile] [-compress]

+Use `-compress` if the input is a zlib compressed data - csd will uncompress and decode

 Run `csd -h` for a list of supported options and usage.

-If -in is omitted, csd reads from stdin.
+If `-in` is omitted, csd reads from stdin.

-If -out is omitted, csd writes to stdout.
+If `-out` is omitted, csd writes to stdout.

 ## Example